RedPointGlobal/redpoint-rpi/README.md

  - File Share storage (SMB or NFS) used as a File Output directory for storing any file assets exported via interactions or selection rules
  - Cloud Storage (Blob or S3) used to support an RPI external content provider (ECP)

+The RPI Helm chart is intentionally non-opinionated on storage solutions.
+Users are expected to create their own storage configurations based on their provider's requirements.
+Simply provide the name of the persistent volume in the `values.yaml` file:

 To enable this storage, update the ```values.yaml``` as shown below
 ```
   # Define storage configuration